You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Alright – what now?

 No.

 You don’t have a chance of repairing a transmission at home.
-Even a fully qualified and experienced mechanic wouldn’t attempt it.
+Even a fully trained and skilled mechanic wouldn’t attempt it.

-An automatic transmission contains literally thousands of intricate and complex parts.
-Disassembling it requires expert knowledge, intense focus, and a keen eye for detail.
+An automatic transmission contains literally thousands of complex and sophisticated parts.
+Disassembling it requires expert knowledge, concentrated focus, and a keen eye for detail.

-In other words, putting a transmission together is like completing a 1,000-piece complex puzzle without the picture.
-And if you get any parts wrong, it breaks, potentially damaging other components.
+In other words, putting a transmission together is like completing a 1,000-piece intricate puzzle without the picture.
+And if you get any parts wrong, it breaks, potentially damaging other parts.

-If you’re looking for more grounds to avoid repairing your transmission at home, I have plenty for you:
+If you’re looking for more grounds to avoid repairing your transmission at home, I have plentiful reasons for you:

 - You need to raise the car a significant amount to drop the transmission out.